undaldotorg/undal/doc/zmq.md

 ## Enabling

-By default, the ZeroMQ feature is not automatically compiled.
-To enable, use `-DWITH_ZMQ=ON` when configuring the build system:
+By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
+To disable, use --disable-zmq during the *configure* step of building undald:

-    $ cmake -B build -DWITH_ZMQ=ON
+    $ ./configure --disable-zmq (other options)

 To actually enable operation, one must set the appropriate options on the command line or in the configuration file.